deliciousbrains/better-search-replace/README.txt

 == Description ==

 When moving your WordPress site to a new domain or server, you will likely run into a need to run a search/replace on the database for everything to work correctly.
 Fortunately, there are several plugins available for this task, however, all have a different approach to a few key features.
-This plugin consolidates the best features from these plugins, incorporating the following features in a simple, ad-free plugin:
+This plugin consolidates the best features from these plugins, incorporating the following features in one simple plugin:

 * Serialization support for all tables
 * The ability to select specific tables